 The Statute categorizes property taxes levied to pay Debt Service Obligations as "protected taxes," regardless of whether the property taxes were approved at a referendum, and all other property taxes as "unprotected taxes."
 The total amount of revenue to be distributed to the fund for which the protected taxes were imposed shall be determined without applying the Circuit Breaker Tax Credit.
-The application of the Circuit Breaker Tax Credit must reduce only the amount of unprotected taxes distributed to a fund.
-The political subdivision may allocate the reduction by using a combination of unprotected taxes of the political subdivision in those taxing districts in which the Circuit Breaker Tax Credit caused a reduction in protected taxes.
+The application of the Circuit Breaker Tax Credit must reduce only the amount of unprotected taxes of the political subdivision in those taxing districts in which the Circuit Breaker Tax Credit caused a reduction in protected taxes.
 The tax revenue and each fund of any other political subdivisions must not be affected by the reduction.